Belonging (Keith Jarrett album): Background

 Jarrett was known for valuing spontaneity over technical perfection, and, according to producer Manfred Eicher, refused to record more than one take of the title piece, thus goading the musicians to a high level of concentration.
 Garbarek later recalled that he had never recorded a piece so quickly, and with such minimal rehearsal.

 "'Long as You Know You're Living Yours" served as the theme song for CBC Radio's Writers and Company program during its 33-year-long run starting in 1990.

 Controversy and legal dispute

 The tune "'Long as You Know You're Living Yours" was the subject of a lawsuit between Jarrett and jazz-rock group Steely Dan: Jarrett alleged that the duo's title track from their 1980 album Gaucho had stolen from the song.
-Co-writer Donald Fagen later admitted he'd loved the track and was strongly influenced by it.
+Co-writer Donald Fagen admitted he'd loved the track and was strongly influenced by it.
 Jarrett sued for copyright infringement and was then added as a co-author of the song.